anyshake/nexus/README.md

 # nexus

-⛩️ A plugin that can seamlessly link AnyShake products to SeisComP3.
+⛩️ A plugin that can seamlessly link AnyShake products to SeisComP.

 ## Getting Started